Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 Needles vs. cannulas for dermal fillers: how are they different?

-In medical practices, doctors can insert substances into the body with needles, or with cannulas (a.k.a. micro cannulas).
+In medical practices, doctors and nurses can insert substances into the body with needles, or with cannulas (a.k.a. micro cannulas).

 A needle has a sharp tip, so it can penetrate through the skin.
 A cannula has a blunt tip.
 This means it can not penetrate the skin.
 It can, however, be inserted into the skin after a needle has made a small opening for it.